29 Student Loan Statistics: You Won't Believe in 2025

 14. Private Universities

-The maximum loan students at private universities can get is £6,000 per year.
+The maximum loan students at private universities can get is £6,000 per year.8

-This means that private university students have to get loans from other sources, such as their parents or family members,
+This means that private university students have to obtain loans from other sources, such as their parents or family members,

-If they don’t want to take out more debt than needed for tuition and books because there are fewer graduates each year paying off their loans, which will cause massive problems in just a few years if it continues this way.
+If they do not want to take out more debt than needed for tuition and books because there are fewer graduates each year paying off their loans, which will cause massive problems in just a few years if it continues this way.

 15. Fully Repaid Loans